París Galán: Electoral politics and procedural hurdles: 2015–2021

-Personal life and gender identity
+Personal life and death

-Parra is gay and has been in at least four committed same-sex relationships throughout his life.
-Regarding the prospect of marriage, Parra has expressed a lack of interest in the matter, stating that he has "always been against the idea ...
+Parra was gay and had been in at least four committed same-sex relationships throughout his life.
+Regarding the prospect of marriage, Parra expressed a lack of interest in the matter, stating that he had "always been against the idea ...
 I think that when you meet someone and want to express your love, you can do it without the need for a legal union."
-He has also stated that he would not adopt, saying: "those who think, 'I'm gay; I want to have a partner and adopt children to validate myself' are reinforcing [the] nuclear family ... and I question that."
-Regarding his gender identity, Parra has stated that he thought that he wanted to be a woman as a teenager, but that as he "grew emotionally, matured, and had [his] first partner" he re-affirmed his position as a man, saying that he does not want to be a woman and enjoys his body and sexuality.
-At the same time, Parra identifies as transgender, viewing himself outside the gender binary.
+He also stated that he would not adopt, saying: "those who think, 'I'm gay; I want to have a partner and adopt children to validate myself' are reinforcing [the] nuclear family ... and I question that."
+Regarding his gender identity, Parra stated that he thought that he wanted to be a woman as a teenager, but that as he "grew emotionally, matured, and had [his] first partner" he re-affirmed his position as a man, saying that he did not want to be a woman and enjoyed his body and sexuality.
+At the same time, Parra identified as transgender, viewing himself outside the gender binary.
 "You have to define yourself for people because they want something fixed, so I define myself as trans", he commented.

+Parra died in Cochabamba on 30 May 2026, at the age of 58.